F-sh2019/Algorithm-Assignment7/README.md

 The  node structure has 3 fields as mentioned.
 A next pointer, a bottom pointer and a data part.

-Given a singly linked list, write a function to swap elements pairwise.
+8-Given a singly linked list, write a function to swap elements pairwise.
 For example, if the linked list is 1->2->3->4->5 then the function should change it to 2->1->4->3->5, and if the linked list is 1->2->3->4->5->6 then the function should change it to 2->1->4->3->6->5.

-Given two numbers represented by two lists, write a function that returns sum list.
+9- Given two numbers represented by two lists, write a function that returns sum list.
 The sum list is list representation of addition of two input numbers.
 Suppose you have two linked list 5->4 ( 4 5 )and 5->4->3( 3 4 5) you have to return  a resultant linked list 0->9->3 (3 9 0).

 10. Given a singly linked list of integers, Your task is to complete the function isPalindrome that returns true if the given list is palindrome, else returns false.